+- Conferences

+- Externships

-- o Conferences o Externships - o Any activity done for academic credit or pay/salary is not eligible for funding. o Externships are defined by the individual professional schools. o Research Presentation Experiences o Career Fairs Possible Eligible Expenses: - o Travel to and from the site of the eligible experience is reimbursable: - o Airplane tickets, rental car fees (not including gas or mileage), train tickets, bus tickets, - etc. o If traveling by personal vehicle mileage will be reimbursed at the state rate per mile.
-If reimbursed for mileage, the applicant will not be eligible for reimbursement for the cost of gasoline o Transportation at or during the conference is reimbursable, to a maximum of \$30/day. o Airport parking fees are also reimbursable. o Registration fees are reimbursable.
-This may include food if a banquet or other meal is inseparable from the registration fee. o Lodging is reimbursable. o Some other costs may be considered reimbursable.
+- Any activity done for academic credit or pay/salary is not eligible for funding.

+- Externships are defined by the individual professional schools.

+- Research Presentation Experiences

+- Career Fairs

+Possible Eligible Expenses:

+- Travel to and from the site of the eligible experience is reimbursable: - Airplane tickets, rental car fees (not including gas or mileage), train tickets, bus tickets, etc. - If traveling by personal vehicle mileage will be reimbursed at the state rate per mile.
+If reimbursed for mileage, the applicant will not be eligible for reimbursement for the cost of gasoline - Transportation at or during the conference is reimbursable, to a maximum of \$30/day. - Airport parking fees are also reimbursable. - Registration fees are reimbursable.
+This may include food if a banquet or other meal is inseparable from the registration fee. - Lodging is reimbursable. - Some other costs may be considered reimbursable.
 These items will be reimbursed at the discretion of the Justices.

 Non-allowable expenses include:

+- o Food

+- o Alcohol

+- Entertainment

-- o Food o Alcohol o Entertainment o Travel for interviews - \\ Note that you will not be able to apply for IPC fund if you already have applied and received (or plan to receive) reimbursement from other source of funding.
+- Travel for interviews

+Note that you will not be able to apply for IPC fund if you already have applied and received (or plan to receive) reimbursement from other source of funding.

-\\\\ APPLICATIONS ARE DUE TO THE INTER-PROFESSIONAL COUNCIL OFFICE AT THE OHIO UNION (RM: 2088) ON THE LAST FRIDAY OF OCTOBER & FEBRUARY EACH YEAR \\\\
+APPLICATIONS ARE DUE TO THE INTER-PROFESSIONAL COUNCIL OFFICE AT THE OHIO UNION (RM: 2088) ON THE LAST FRIDAY OF OCTOBER & FEBRUARY EACH YEAR